ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 uploading.
 The only way to change a collection is to release a new version.
 The latest version of a collection (by highest version number) will be the version displayed everywhere in Galaxy; however, users will still be able to download older versions.

-Collection versions use `Sematic Versioning <https://semver.org/>`_ for version numbers.
+Collection versions use `Semantic Versioning <https://semver.org/>`_ for version numbers.
 Please read the official documentation for details and examples.
 In summary:

 * Increment major (for example: x in `x.y.z`) version number for an incompatible API change.
 * Increment minor (for example: y in `x.y.z`) version number for new functionality in a backwards compatible manner.